 Need used Lederhosen?
 How about a doner kebab at the Vienna Naschmarkt or an Austrian war bond from the first World War?
 Trust us when we say that this is the place to go.

 The Naschmarkt is primarily a flea market, though there are some stalls that sell new items such as handwoven wicker baskets or food.
 Give yourself time to explore this market and pick through the detritus of an imperial society – you never know what you’ll find hidden under that stack of terrible fuzzy sweaters.
 From the most unique couture gowns to Communist medals from all the former Eastern Bloc countries, tobacco pipes and broken antique pocket watches; the flea market at the Naschmarkt is worth at least a full afternoon of your time.
 You won’t want to rush this experience as there are many hidden gems to be uncovered.

 Once you have explored the Naschmarkt in Vienna, make sure to walk all the way from the flea market end of the Naschmarkt through to the food stall end and you will arrive at the Secession building, that is located on the left close to the Karlsplatz metro stop.

-Here is how to get there & the relevant opening hours:
+Here is how to get there and the relevant opening hours